 We offer an Online MPH Program that provides interdisciplinary training in Public Health Practice.
 The 60-credit program can be completed full time or part time.

-Application deadlines are December 1 (priority), March 1, and June 1 (final).
 Students must begin the program in fall term.
 You will apply using the same process as on-campus MPH students.
-See graduate student admissions for more information about the application process.
+See graduate student admissions for more information about the application process and application deadlines.

 Students enrolled in the Doctor of Veterinary Medicine (DVM) degree program wishing also to complete a Masters of Public Health Degree may do so if successfully admitted to the Graduate School and the College of Public Health and Human Sciences.